ishawng/ml-technical-analysis/README.md

 ### GNB w/PCA vs SVM w/PCA

 Comparing the two supervised learning methods we were able to determine that GNB was superior overall.
 Dividing the results further GNB saw consistently better performance when trained on clusters.
 For the peak-valley method the performance was better throughout all clusters and often by a significant (>0.05) margin, but either little improvement or slightly worse performance for some clusters using buy-hold and MA15.
 However it should be noted the sum of differences shows that once again the gains of GNB MA15 outweighs the relative gains of SVM MA15 - hence we can safely assume that the relatively conservative nature of MA15 or perhaps just improved performance of GNB would make the gains by SVM minimal in comparison - i.e. high upside with relatively less downside.
+Relative difference in performance is shown in the below figure - green represents where GNB beats SVM, red represents the percentage by which SVM beats GNB.

 ![Alt text](images/SVM5.png?raw=true "Figure 31")

-In the chart on the bottom - where relative performance of GNB and SVM are compared using the single classifier trained on all collated stock data the difference was negligible for the peak-valley method but GNB once again performed markedly better for MA15 - again by a significant (>0.05) margin.
+In the chart in the below figure - where relative performance of GNB and SVM are compared using the single classifier trained on all collated stock data the difference was negligible for the peak-valley method but GNB once again performed markedly better for MA15 - again by a significant (>0.05) margin.
 It can therefore be safely concluded that GNB after performing PCA and DTW clustering has the highest performance and average final balance of any of the other methods tested including buy-hold.

 ![Alt text](images/SVM4.png?raw=true "Figure 32")